Network News — February 3, 2021

 CDC launches two COVID-19 vaccination communication toolkits for community-based organizations and essential workers

 CDC has released two new toolkits with ready-to-use materials to help build confidence about COVID-19 vaccination.
-CDC’s COVID-19 Vaccine Communication Toolkit for Community-Based Organizations and COVID-19 Vaccine Communication Toolkit for Essential Workers include:
+CDC’s COVID-19 Vaccine Communication Toolkit for Community-Based Organizations and COVID-19 Vaccine Communication Toolkit for Essential Workers include:- Guides for building vaccine confidence within community-based organizations and critical infrastructure sectors

 - Turn-key slide decks for virtual town halls or other informational meetings